What does renovation insurance cover?

 Ultimately, renovation insurance safeguards your most valuable asset – your home – while it is in a partially demolished and vulnerable state.
 Without this coverage, a fire, storm, or other disaster mid-project could completely derail a major home renovation, leaving you with an uninhabitable, damaged shell of a home and no funds to rebuild.

-For example, imagine you’ve ripped off old roofing shingles and partially installed new ones when a heavy storm hits.
-The exposed roof decking leaks profusely, causing water damage inside and collapsing ceilings.
-Your standard home insurance won’t cover the uninhabited house.
 However, with renovation insurance, you have the necessary resources to not only rebuild the roof but also address the water-soaked interiors.
 Whether you hire contractors through an online search for “roofing companies near me” or rely on recommendations from friends to fix this roofing emergency, having renovation insurance ensures access to funds for these critical tasks.

 This type of insurance provides essential financial and logistical support for homes undergoing renovations.
 By covering unexpected disasters that disrupt progress mid-project, renovation insurance offers valuable peace of mind while your home is in a state of disarray.
 This added protection makes it safer to undertake major renovations aimed at enhancing your living space.